Daniel De Silva

-Daniel Peter De Silva (born 6 March 1997) is an Australian professional football player who plays as an attacking midfielder for Macarthur FC in the A-League.
+Daniel Peter De Silva (born 6 March 1997) is an Australian professional soccer player who currently plays as an attacking midfielder.
+De Silva is currently a free agent, having most recently played for Macarthur FC in the A-League.

 Born in Perth, De Silva commenced his professional career for Perth Glory in the A-League before joining Roda JC in 2015.

-De Silva has played for Australia numerous times at youth level, and has been called up for the Australian senior team, but is yet to make his debut.

 Club career

 Perth Glory

 On 22 February 2013, Daniel De Silva signed professional youth contract for Perth Glory.
 De Silva chose to sign for Perth after a deal with English Premier League side Everton fell through due to complications obtaining a visa.
 On 2 March 2013, De Silva made his professional debut for Perth Glory aged 15, in the 2–1 home victory against Sydney FC.
 De Silva came on as a 62nd-minute substitute for Matías Córdoba, making him the second youngest player in A-league history.
 On 29 October 2014, he scored his first senior goal in the FFA Cup Quarter Final against Melbourne Victory in the first period of extra time.